OneSparse/OneSparse/README.md

 Other GraphBLAS Semirings are used to optimize algebraic operations to minimize data movement.
-For example, the "any_pair" semiring is used instead of "plus_times" in many Breadth-First Search Algorithms to avoid any mathematical operations and avoid unnecessary data movement, instead of adding results, "any" value is used, thus allowing the JIT compiler to optimize as it sees fit.
+For example, the "any_pair" semiring is used instead of "plus_times" in many Breadth-First Search Algorithms to avoid any mathematical operations and unnecessary data movement Instead of adding results, "any" value is used, thus allowing the JIT compiler to optimize as it sees fit.
 Instead of loading element values and multiplying them, the "pair" operator is used to simply proceed only if both edges in a multiplication are present, without